mbarnathan/Gearshift/README.md

 # gearshift
-This is a prototype of an Alfred-like app.
+This is an incomplete prototype of an Alfred-like app, frontend and backend.